johnjones4/InBrief/Readme.md

 * Twitter
 * Weather Underground

+## Installation

+To install InBrief on your computer, head to the [Releases](https://github.com/johnjones4/InBrief/releases) section and download the appropriate file for your system.
+(Currently, there are only builds for Linux and Mac)

 ## Setup

 By default, all configurations for the various widgets contain ultra-bare-bones information.
 Please use the following example configurations below for more information on how to configure the widgets: